Fiber optic internet install

 Fiber Construction FAQ

-When we plan to add fiber to your specific location, you’ll receive multiple communications like door hangers and mailers.
+If we plan to expand our fiber network to your specific location, you’ll receive multiple communications, like door hangers and mailers.

-• Days before construction, crews will place door hangers on doors or porches to let you know that Ziply Fiber’s network will be in the area soon.
+• In the days before construction, ambassadors will go door to door, and crews will place door hangers to let you know that Ziply Fiber’s network will be in the area soon.

-• Later, as construction is finished, we’ll notify residents and businesses through mailers when fiber internet is available in their locations.
+• As construction wraps up, we’ll notify residents and businesses through mailers when fiber internet is available at their locations.

 Flags and paint tell us where we need to work around utility lines so our construction crews can avoid damaging them with their equipment.
 These markers are vitally important to keep local services uninterrupted and to prevent injury from ruptured gas or electrical lines.